ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ## Building and Deploying PetClinic Application

 There are multiple ways OpenShift enables cloud-native application developers to package up their applications and deploy them.
-For PetClinic, we will be building our application image from source, leveraging OpenShift's S2I (Source to Image) capability.
-This allows us to quickly test the building, packaging, and deployment of our application, and gives us the option to create and use a DevOps pipeline from this workflow.
+For PetClinic, you will be building your application image from source, leveraging OpenShift's S2I (Source to Image) capability.
+This allows you to quickly test the building, packaging, and deployment of your application, and gives you the option to create and use a DevOps pipeline from this workflow.
 It's a good way to start to understand how OpenShift Pipelines work.

 **1.** Start with choosing Add From Git: